Heart valve disease

 - Patch holes in a valve.

-- Separate valve flaps that have connected.
+- Separate valve flaps that are stuck together.

 Heart valve repair procedures include: